jrief/django-formset/docs/source/slug-input.rst

-.. _slug-input-field:
+.. _slug-input:

 ================
 Slug Input Field
 ================

 This widget is used to create a "slug" using the value of another input field, which typically is a text field.
-It usually is used as the browsers counterpart for a Django SlugField_.
+It usually is used as the browser's counterpart for a Django SlugField_.

-The Django Admin provides such client-side functionality, where one can specify that field to be prepopulated using the content of another text input field.
-To emulate a similar behaviour, **django-formset** provides a special widget named ``SlugInput``.
+The Django Admin provides such client-side functionality, where one can specify that (slug) field to be prepopulated using the content of another text input field.
+To emulate a similar behavior, **django-formset** provides a special widget named ``SlugInput``.

 .. _SlugField: https://docs.djangoproject.com/en/stable/ref/forms/fields/#slugfield